tinymce/tinymce-docs/rtc/jwt-authentication.md

 ### More configuration

-If you managed to set this up, you should be good to go with checking out the various [configuration options]({{site.baseurl}}/rtc/configuration/) for RTC and how you can customize it.
+Once the JWT authentication has been set up, the RTC plugin can be configured further with the options shown on the [RTC configuration options page]({{site.baseurl}}/rtc/configuration/).
 Don't forget to change the JWT Claim's (user id, user name) to get those from your system.

 If you need some help [submit a support request]({{site.supporturl}}).